vizabi/vizabi/CONTRIBUTING.md

 bower install
 ```

-If you are still puzzled what it is or that doesn't work, read a [more detailed instruction](https://github.com/Gapminder/vizabi/wiki/Quickstart-for-Windows) (on Windows, but you'll figure things out if you have a Mac or Linux)
+If you are still puzzled what it is or it just doesn't work, read a [more detailed instruction](https://github.com/Gapminder/vizabi/wiki/Quickstart-for-Windows)
+(it's for Windows, but you'll figure things out if you have a Mac or Linux)

 ## Build the project